 - All necessary permits and approvals are obtained and construction begins.

 - The lot owner must hire a state licensed septic system installer to construct his system.
 The installer takes out a permit to construct from the BBHD.
 The septic system is constructed and the BBHD inspects and approves it before it is covered.

 - The lot owner is responsible to test the well water and submit the results to the BBHD.

 - The BBHD issues a Permit to Discharge for the septic system and approves the water supply if all requirements are satisfied.

 - The local building official issues a Certificate of Occupancy and the building can be legally used.

 When an existing sewage disposal system fails by backing up into the building or discharging onto the ground surface, or has to be moved because of a building addition, the “system repair” has to be carefully evaluated.
 The same investigations, testing, plan preparations, and permits are required as with the “new” construction systems, but often the lot with the proposed repair does not meet one or more of the requirements of the current public health code.
 In these circumstances, one or more exceptions to the code requirements may have to be granted which is allowed for repairs or replacements only.

 - Download Application Sketch of Proposed Septic Repair (Excel document)

-- Download Application For Site Evaluation/Septic System Repair (Excel document)
+- Download Information for Septic Site Evaluation (Excel document)

 Part of septic system design is based upon the characteristics of the soil in the area of the leaching area.
 As such, any proposed septic leaching area must be investigated by a Sanitarian who observes the subsurface soil conditions in deep test pits and measures the ability to transmit water with percolation tests.